top of page

 TÜRKIYE TRAVEL COSTS

 Türkiye is no longer the super-cheap destination it used to be; prices in the heavily touristed areas are comparable to many places in Europe.
-However, considering the recent weakening of the Turkish Lira, you may just be in for a good value treat.
+However, considering the weakening of the Turkish Lira, you may still be in for a good value treat.
 In general, travel costs in Türkiye are highest in Istanbul in April–May, and September–October; and at Turkish beach resorts in July and August; lowest in the small towns of eastern Türkiye, and off-season (November through March).

-TÜRKIYE TRAVEL TIPS
+TRAVEL TIPS FOR TÜRKIYE

 GETTING AROUND: